This post is a bit different from what I normally post, however, it’s something that I have been wanting to cover for a while.

-I am sure most people who are reading this either already have a phone/camera with no intention of buying a different camera, or already have a DSLR, but if you are someone who is interested in buying a camera for night photography then this section is for you.
+I am sure most people who are reading this either already have a phone/camera with no intention of buying a different camera or already have a DSLR.
+However, if you are someone who is interested in buying a camera for night photography then this section is for you.

 - Check the ISO performance on DXOmark.

-- Is the camera full frame?
+- Is the camera full-frame?
 Full frame makes a big difference for night photos.
 If you are contemplating between an expensive APS-C camera or a cheap full-frame, I would recommend the latter.
 Since the sensor is bigger, more light will be captured.

 - Make sure the camera has a manual mode.
 Manual mode (the mode where you can pick all the settings) is very important for night photography.

 - Check to see if the camera has a stabilised sensor.
 This is by no means essential, but after using mirrorless cameras I can’t go back.
-If wind shakes the camera, the stabilisation will prevent shake from being shown in the image.
+If the wind shakes the camera, the stabilisation will prevent shake from being shown in the image.

 In the end, any camera can take great night images.
 It is usually just a matter of patience.
 Taking a beautiful night shot will usually take 10+ seconds per image, and so many things can totally ruin your image.
 Don’t get discouraged if you get 10 bad shots!
-Practice always make perfect.
+Practice always makes perfect.